 © U.S. Fish and Wildlife Service

-They are solitary and territorial animals that travel hundreds of miles within their home range.
-Panthers are mostly active between dusk and dawn, and rest during the heat of the day.
-Males have a home range of 200 square miles and females about 75 square miles.
+Panthers are habitat generalists, which means they use a variety of habitat types, including forests, prairies and swamps.
+They are solitary and territorial animals that travel hundreds of miles within their home ranges.
+Panthers are mostly active between dusk and dawn, resting during the heat of the day.
+Males have a home range on average of 200 square miles and females about 75 square miles.

 Rarely do all kittens survive.
 Kittens are born with dark spots that soon fade away as they become adults.
 They stay with their mother for up to two years.